tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 Just because you *can* manage docs like code, should you?
 What exactly are the advantages of treating docs like code?
 Here are a few reasons to embrace docs-as-code tools for documentation.

+### Collaboration with developers

-**Collaboration with developers.** If you work with developer documentation, chances are you'll be working on a wide variety of deeply technical topics and will be reliant on engineers to contribute and review the docs.
+If you work with developer documentation, chances are you'll be working on a wide variety of deeply technical topics and will be reliant on engineers to contribute and review the docs.
 By implementing a docs-as-code approach, you'll enable developers to more easily contribute and participate in the documentation.

 Most developers are comfortable with Markdown, enjoy being able to work in their existing IDE to edit content, understand how to collaborate in a git repo using branching, merging, and code review tools, and are generally comfortable with the whole code-based process and environment.
 By using tooling that is familiar to them, you empower them to contribute and participate more fully with the documentation.

-**Simplified publishing**.
+### Simplified publishing

 When you can build from the server by simply pushing content into a Git repository, it greatly simplifies the act of publishing.
 You can make edits across a number of docs, commit your code into your doc repo, and when you merge your branch into a gamma or production environment, a server process automatically starts building and deploying the content to your server.

 At first, learning the right Git commands might take some time.
 But after working this way for a few weeks, these commands become second-nature and almost built into your typing memory.
 Eliminating the hassle of publishing docs allows you to focus more on content, and you can push out updates quickly and easily.
 Publishing and deploying the output is no longer a step you have to devote time towards.

-**Increased collaboration with other tech writers**.
+### Increased collaboration with other tech writers

 When your tech writing team collaborates in the same Git repository on content, you'll find a much greater awareness around what your teammates are doing.
 Before committing your updates into the repo, you run a `git pull` to get any updates from the remote repository.
 You see the files your team mates are working on, the changes they've made, and you can also more easily work on each other's content.
 By working out of the same repository, you aren't siloed in separate projects that exist in different spaces.

-**Flexibility**.
+### Flexibility

 Docs-as-code tools give you incredible flexibility to adapt or adjust to your particular environment or company's infrastructure.
 For example, suppose the localized version of your website requires you to output the content with a particular URL pattern, or you want to deliver the content with a certain layout in different environments, or you want to include custom metadata to process your files in a particular way with your company's authentication or whitelisting mechanisms.
 With docs-as-code tools, the files are open and can be coded to incorporate the logic you want.

 The tools are as flexible and robust as your coding skills allow.
 At a base level, almost all use HTML, CSS, and JavaScript, so if you are a master at these, there's nothing you can't do.
 Further, many static site generators allow you to use scripting logic such as Liquid that simplifies JavaScript and makes it easier to perform complex operations (like iterating through files and inserting certain fields into templates).